P1sec/QCSuper/docs/QCSuper architecture.md

 A module is a Python class which may expose different methods:

 * `__init__`: will receive the input object as its first argument, and optionally other arguments from the command line or interactive prompt (passed in sequence from the entry point `qcsuper.py`).
-* `on_init`: called when the connection to the Diag device was established.
+* `on_init`: called when the connection to the Diag device is established.
 Not called when the input is not a device but a file containing recorded log data.
 * Callbacks triggered by a read on the input source:
-  * `on_log`: called when an asynchronous response Diag protocol raw "log" was received.
+  * `on_log`: called when an asynchronous response Diag protocol raw "log" is received.
-  * `on_message`: called when an asynchronous response Diag protocol text "message" structure was received.
+  * `on_message`: called when an asynchronous response Diag protocol text "message" structure is received.
 * `on_deinit`: called when the connection to the Diag device ceased establishment, or the user hit Ctrl+C.

-The methods composing these callback may perform request-response operations (using `self.diag_reader.send_recv(opcode, payload)`, where `self.diag_reader` is the input object).
+The methods composing these callbacks may perform request-response operations (using `self.diag_reader.send_recv(opcode, payload)`, where `self.diag_reader` is the input object).

-When a request-response operation is performed, the thread for the callback is paused using the response is received, using a thread synchronization primitive shared with the main thread.
+When a request-response operation is performed, the thread for the callback is paused for the time the response is received, using a thread synchronization primitive shared with the main thread.

-When using the interactive prompt (`--cli`), the moment where the `on_init` callbacks ends is the moment where the used is informed that the task continued to background (or is finished, in the case where there is no further callbacks).
+When using the interactive prompt (`--cli`), the moment where the `on_init` callbacks ends is the moment where the user is informed that the task continued to background (or is finished, in the case where there is no further callbacks).

 ### Inputs API